mattgodbolt/cppcon-bits-between-bits/Notes.md

 ## What do I want to teach?

+- What is the linker?
+What's its job and how does it achieve that.
+- Dynamic linking: how it works
 - Static and global initialisation is fraught with troubles.
 Explain and demonstrate why.
 - Intuition on how LTO works and how it might find new ODR violations you didn't know about.
 - Bonus: some diea how the OS loads and runs your program